-Seems like more and more of us are riddled with negative thoughts and self talk as of late.
+Seems like more and more of us are riddled with negative thoughts and self talk.
 As a female, I hear most of it from myself (of course) and from my closest group of female friends.
 Although it's definitely not a gender specific issue, most of my experience is from the female perspective.
-If there were a certification or degree offered in the art of negative self talk and self doubt my office would look like that of an Ivy Leaguer.
+If there were a certification or degree offered in the art of negative self talk and self doubt, my office would look like that of an Ivy Leaguer.

 I can talk myself in and out of anything and everything in a matter of minutes.
 I like me, you like me, I feel pretty, it's going to be fun, I don't like me, you hate me, I look hideous, I love this outfit, what am I wearing?!
 Somebody smack me.
 I'll refer to this as emotional messiness which ** I might add ** implies that it can be cleaned up.